averykhoo/recipes/in-progress/honey-glazed-ham.md

 # Honey Glaze (for roast ham)

 > IMPORTANT:<br>
-> Make sure to cut off the actual ham skin (but leaving behind the fat layer) because that's pretty muh inedible
+> Make sure to cut off the actual ham skin (but leaving behind the fat layer) because that's pretty much inedible.
+> After cutting one way, remove the skin in strips before cutting the other way to make the diamond hatch.

 * 1/2 cup honey
 * 1/4 cup maple syrup